Resize Images

 public Image::trim(int $tolerance = 0): ImageInterface

-similarity of the color can be varied using the optional tolerance
+color similarity can be varied using the optional tolerance

 parameter.